 Formica pallidefulva for sale, Formica pallidefulva for sale

-Species Difficulty: Intermediate, Formica can be sensitive to vibrations and will occasionally eat brood if disturbed too much.
+Species Difficulty: Beginner, but Formica can be sensitive to vibrations and will occasionally eat brood if disturbed too much.

 Max Colony Size, Growth Speed, and Structure: Formica pallidefulva forms medium-sized colonies, typically less than 2000 workers at maturity.1 Colonies grow quickly as a result of their very fast developmental time for their size.
 Typically, colonies can reach 20-40 workers before their first diapause, and then grow well into the hundreds after coming out the next year.
 F. pallidefulva colonies can contain one or more queens, often varying in different populations.